oss-review-toolkit/orthw-shell/docs/getting-started.md

 - _Package details_: description, homepage, code repositories, binary and source artifact
 - _Licenses_: declared licenses (from package metadata), detected licenses (found in source code), and concluded licenses (human overwrites)
 - _Paths_: dependency trail from root project to opened package id
-- _Scan Results_: Copyright and licenses findings for files included in the source repository or artifact of opened package id
+- _Scan Results_: copyright and licenses findings for files included in the source repository or artifact of opened package id
-- _Scope Excludes_: Reasons why opened package id was marked as not included in released artifacts
+- _Scope Excludes_: reasons why opened package id was marked as not included in released artifacts

 ### About Modal

 In the top-right corner of the Web App report you can find the _About_ button which if clicked shows you:
 - _Excludes_: contents of the [.ort.yml][ort-yml] file for the project.
-Not shown if no `.ort.yml` was detected
+Not shown if no `.ort.yml` was found
 - _Labels_: labels were passed to the ORT _analyzer_ using one or more `-L` parameters.
 Not shown if no labels were set
 - _About_: details on the ORT project and render timestamp for the report